Harvest: Other uses

 Harvesting commonly refers to grain and produce, but also has other uses: fishing and logging are also referred to as harvesting.
 The term harvest is also used in reference to harvesting grapes for wine.
+Wild harvesting refers to the collection of plants and other edible supplies which have not been cultivated.
 Within the context of irrigation, water harvesting refers to the collection and run-off of rainwater for agricultural or domestic uses.
 Instead of harvest, the term exploit is also used, as in exploiting fisheries or water resources.
 Energy harvesting is the process of capturing and storing energy (such as solar power, thermal energy, wind energy, salinity gradients, and kinetic energy) that would otherwise go unexploited.
 Body harvesting, or cadaver harvesting, is the process of collecting and preparing cadavers for anatomical study.
 In a similar sense, organ harvesting is the removal of tissues or organs from a donor for purposes of transplanting.

 In a non-agricultural sense, the word "harvesting" is an economic principle which is known as an exit event or liquidity event.
 For example, if a person or business was to cash out of an ownership position in a company or eliminate their investment in a product, it is known as a harvest strategy.

-Nauru

-Nauru phosphate harvesting is unique to the island.
-One of the only forms of harvesting which includes a resource such as phosphate.